Petrol, diesel prices continue to remain steady: Check fuel rates here

-Oil marketing companies yet again kept the prices of diesel and petrol unchanged across major cities on Friday.
+Oil marketing companies have kept prices of diesel and petrol unchanged across major cities on Sunday.

-Accordingly, diesel and petrol prices in Delhi stood at Rs 86.67 per litre and Rs 95.41 per litre, respectively.
-In Mumbai, petrol is currently retailed at Rs 109.98 per litre; while diesel is being sold at Rs 94.14 per litre.
+Accordingly, diesel and petrol prices in Delhi stood at Rs 86.67 per litre and Rs 95.41 per litre on Friday, respectively.
+In Mumbai, petrol is retailed at Rs 109.98 per litre, while diesel is being sold at Rs 94.14 per litre.

 Prices also remained static in Kolkata at Rs 89.79 and Rs 104.67, respectively.
 In Chennai too, it remained unchanged at Rs 91.43 and Rs 101.40, respectively.